 Gender specialists can come from any medical specialty.
 In the NHS Document “clinical models operated by England’s gender identity clinics” it states that, “Gender specialists may be from many different clinical backgrounds, some specialising in mental health: psychologists, psychiatrists, counselors or therapists, but they may also be GPs, endocrinologists, nurses etc

 In the WPATH Standards of Care Version 7: “With appropriate training, feminizing/masculinizing hormone therapy can be managed by a variety of providers, including nurse practitioners, physician assistants, and primary care physicians (Dahl et al., 2006).”

 Providing Assurance to GPs

-Drs Helen and Michael Webberley are full members of the World Professional Association of Transgender Health and active contributors to research in this area.
+All our clinical staff are highly trained in the care of gender patients.
 They have extensive experience of the assessment, diagnosis and treatment of gender dysphoria.
 All counsellors and psychotherapists involved in the MDT process are all members of BACP and undergo regular CPD and supervision related to gender identity, and attend regular CPD in this area.
 Some excellent links have been formed with NHS commissioning specialised GICs.

 Examining the Criteria for Treatment

 The NHS England’s current commissioning protocol relates to the treatment of adults over the age of 17.

 - All of the health professionals that our patients are referred to for support and evaluation specialise in gender dysphoria and have vast and extensive experience in the assessment of management of patients who may have associated mental or emotional distress.